Gmabatah93/PROJECT_NFL_Combine/README.md

 > **BENCH:** From EDA average Bench Reps for the entire dataset was **_21 reps_**
 > - **Both Models** captures the general shape that as bench reps increase so those the probability of a certain player being drafted.
-> - **Random Forrest** on average the players on this dataset _based on bench reps_ are predicted to be drafted.
+> - **Random Forrest** on average all players in this dataset _based on bench reps_ are predicted to be drafted.
 It also shows that the relationship between bench reps and the probability of being drafted is monotonic.
-> - **Logistic Regression** players that have a _bench rep below 10 reps_ are predicted on average to not be drafted. \
+> - **Logistic Regression** players that have a _bench rep below 10 reps_ are predicted on average to not be drafted.

 > **FORTY**: From EDA average 40 time for the entire dataset was **_4.8 secs_**
 > - **Both Models** show that as 40 time increases the probability of a player being drafted decreases.